ezrablack/jsdom-task-lister-lite-houston-web-030920/README.md

 By default, Form elements automatically submit the form, which redirects the browser to a new url.
 This _is not_ the experience we want to build in this lab.
 We want to _prevent_ that event from performing its _default_ behavior (submitting the form), because ***we*** want to update the DOM using JavaScript.
 In order to _prevent_ the _default_ behavior of the
 `submit` event, when our handler "sees" the event, it needs to invoke the `preventDefault()` method on it.
+`
 Take a look at the [MDN Documentation on `Event.preventDefault`][mdn-pd].
 You'll see how JavaScript is used to prevent a form element (checkbox) from doing it's _default_ behavior (appearing checked upon click).
 You'll want to prevent `submit` from doing it's default behavior in a similar fashion.

 ## Stretch Deliverables:

 If you finish early, try to implement one or more of the following:

-- A delete function that will remove tasks from your list
+DONE- A delete function that will remove tasks from your list
 - A priority value selected from a dropdown that is used to determine the color of the text in the list (e.g. red for high priority, yellow for medium, green for low)
   - As a challenge, implement a sorting functionality that displays the tasks ascending or descending order based on priority
 - An additional input field (e.g. user, duration, date due)